AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Ryzen 5 5600X Gaming Performance — The TLDR

 Here you can see the geometric mean of our gaming tests at 1080p and 1440p, with each resolution split into its own chart.
-We have the game-by-game breakdowns below.
+We tested with an Nvidia GeForce RTX 3090 to reduce the impact of graphics-imposed bottlenecks.
+You'll find the game-by-game breakdowns below.

 We tested the Ryzen 5 5600X with both the bundled Wraith Stealth cooler (marked as HSF in the charts above) and the Corsair H115i 280mm liquid cooler (AIO) to measure the difference in gaming.
 As you can see, less than 1% separates the two coolers in gaming (those deltas are larger in our application testing), so we only included the tests with the H115i in the game-by-game breakdown below.
 Overall, the Wraith Spire cooler provides the same level of gaming performance in our test suite as the beefier AIO cooler.